GJdream/MGCalendar/Readme.md

 ```

 The `isSwipeGestureEnabled` property dictates whether or not the swipe gesture (which changes months according to direction swiped) is enabled.
-BY DEFAUL `isSwipeGestureEnabled` is YES
+BY DEFAULT `isSwipeGestureEnabled` is YES
 ```objc
 @property (nonatomic) BOOL isSwipeGestureEnabled;
 ```